TheLux83/100-days-of-code/log.md

 **Thoughts:** Like I said yesterday, these view too were not that hard to create.
 Now that everything is finished, I'll hunt for bugs and will make fine-tuning here and there.

+### Day 46: March 26, 2020

+**Today's Progress**: Migrated the database to my new fire dep app. polished the views.

+**Thoughts:** Despite the fact, that I've almost entirely worked on my fire dep app today, I only finished to migrate the live data to it and polished a few views.
+But it was worth it.
+Now everything is there and I really just have to make everything a little nicer.
+After that, I can release it to the wild of my office!